urschrei/edit_my_tilde/README.md

-# Edit my tilde.club index.html
+# ~ ~ ~

 Hi.
 I have a [tilde.club page](http://tilde.club/~urschrei).

-If you'd like to edit its content, send me a pull request for the [index.html](index.html) file!
+If you'd like to edit its content, send me a pull request against [index.html](index.html)

-Merged requests are automatically pushed to tilde.club using GitHub webhooks and a shonky Heroku webapp I wrote this morning.
+Merged requests are automatically pushed to [tilde.club](http://tilde.club) using a GitHub webhook and a shonky Heroku webapp I wrote this morning.

 ## TODO
-- make it work for images and js
+- Make this work for images (read: cat pictures) and js.